linna/framework/docs/router.md

 Now router is ready for evaluate URLs.

 ### Routes example
-Below routes example, is necessary to always declare one valide route and one bad route.
+Below routes example, is necessary always declare one valide route and one bad route.
 ```php
 $routes = array();